-"The human brain has 100 billion neurons; each neuron is connected to 10,000 other neurons.
+Using Quotations "The human brain has 100 billion neurons; each neuron is connected to 10,000 other neurons.
 Sitting on your shoulders is the most complicated object in the known universe."
 Have students write about what this quote means to them.

-Ask students to turn to a partner and describe a person who had a positive impact on their life when they were younger.
-It may be a family member, teacher or sporting coach.
+Addressing Multiple Learning Styles Ask students to turn to a partner and describe a person who had a positive impact on their life when they were younger.
+It may be a parent, guardian, teacher, or camp counselor.
 Then, ask the class, "How do you think this person made a difference in your development?"
 Have student volunteers share their thoughts with the class.

-Have students write themselves a letter in which they share their ideas for how they can be a positive factor in young children's lives now and in the future.
+Writing in Your Journal Have students write themselves a letter in which they share their ideas for how they can be a positive factor in young children's lives now and in the future.
 When your students are finished, ask for volunteers to share parts of what they wrote.
+Homework